LuisFilipeNunes/pyToSDSCPChecker/README.md

 1. Sending Packets:

      *   Execute the script with the '-c' or "--client" flag followed by the destination IP address.

-    *   use the "--tos" flag to specify thje DSCP code for the packets.(Required, should be a number between 0 and 56. )
+    *   use the "--dscp" flag to specify thje DSCP code for the packets.(Required, should be the letter + number code. )

     *   Optionally, use the "--inf" flag to send packets continuosly until interrupted.

-    *   Optionally, spcefi the size of the packet load using the "--load" flag.
+    *   Optionally, you can set the size of the packet load using the "--load" flag.
-        Example: \$ python3 typeChecker.py -c 192.168.1.100 --tos 34 --inf --load 1024
+        Example: \$ python3 typeChecker.py -c 192.168.1.100 --dscp 34 --inf --load 1024

+    * Optionally, you can use the --all flag, which will send one packet with each DSCP.

 2. Receiving packets:

     *   Execute the script with the '-s' or "--server" flag.

-    *   Optionally, use the "--tos" flag to specify the expected DSCP code for incoming packets.
+    *   Optionally, use the "--dscp" flag to specify the expected DSCP code for incoming packets.
 If not provided, the script will expect the same DSCP value as received.
-        Example: \$ python3 typeChecker.py -s --tos 34
+        Example: \$ python3 typeChecker.py -s --dscp 34

+    * Optionally, use the "--timeout" flag to specify, in seconds, how many seconds to await for a packet before timing out and printing a signal to the user.
+If not provided, the script will wait for 22 seconds.
+    *   The script will display the received packet information in a tabular format, including the IP address, DSCP value, and packet size.

 ## DSCP Code Options